YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The result is not decided by whether you shed in the first month.
 It is decided by graft survival, scalp healing, surgical planning, donor management, natural direction, and patient follow-up over time.
 The mirror in the early weeks is only one small part of that story.

-My calm advice is to protect the grafts, wash as instructed, avoid pulling or testing the hairs, take consistent photos, and contact the clinic if symptoms worsen.
-If everything is healing calmly, no shedding after a hair transplant can simply be one of the ways recovery looks before the real result becomes clear.
+Protect the grafts, wash as instructed, avoid pulling or testing the hairs, take consistent photos, and contact the clinic if symptoms worsen.
+If everything is settling normally, no shedding after a hair transplant can simply be one of the ways recovery looks before the real result becomes clear.